amensch/e8086/README.md

 3. Be able to boot some version of DOS.
 4. Design goal is for easy extension into 286/386 and other instruction sets.
 5. Use TDD to drive the project.

+**22-Jul-2016**
+All instructions except interrupts are implemented.
+Using console app to debug and successfully run a test program.

 **15-Jan-2016**
 The disassembler is fully working.
 Beginning on the CPU.